Modular Ackermann maps and hierarchical structures: Introduction

 The remainder of this paper is organized as follows.
-In Section~2, we introduce modular Ackermann maps, define the hierarchy induced by recursion depth, and study their structural properties, growth behavior, distributions modulo powers of two, and cycle structure under iteration.
-Section~3 presents depth-dependent constructions and variants, including dual-depth mixing and iterated depth hierarchies, highlighting mechanisms to enhance nonlinearity and diffusion.
-Section~4 reports numerical experiments on output distributions, maximal deviations, and avalanche behavior, providing empirical insight into the statistical and combinatorial properties of modular Ackermann maps.
-The paper concludes with a discussion of open problems and directions for future research.
+In Section~2, we introduce modular Ackermann maps and detail their structural properties, growth behavior, and distribution modulo powers of two.
+Section~3 discusses hypothetical depth-dependent cryptographic variants.
+Section~4 reports numerical experiments, highlighting how restricted simulation domains can yield misleading uniformity metrics.
+Section~5 provides the rigorous proof of the rapid stabilization and structural absorption of tetration modulo $2^k$.